 Alii Nui is a Kurt Hughes 65’ sailing catamaran designed to strict US Coast Guard regulations to carry 100 passengers.
 Her 35’ beam allows ample interior space as well as deck space.
-She was launched in Canoe Bay at Schooner Creek Boat Works in Portland Oregon in 2009.
-Before departure to Hawaii, a Hawaiian ceremonial blessing and Hula took place on her decks.
+In 2009 she was launched in Canoe Bay at Schooner Creek Boat Works in Portland, Oregon.
+Before departing to Hawaii, a Hawaiian ceremonial blessing and Hula took place on her decks.
 She has two trampolines and twin forward boarding ladders which descend into the ocean.

-Alii Nui sails from Maalaea Harbor in Maui Hawaii.
-Her sloop rig is a Ballenger Spar and Harken Winches and carries Doyle Sails.
+Alii Nui sails from Maalaea Harbor in Maui, Hawaii.
+Her sloop rig has a Ballenger spar and Harken winches, and carries Doyle sails.
 Her D9 Caterpillar motors give her lots of power.
-She has an open cabin with Lanai bar and ample seating at 8 tables and around her house.
-Each hull holds the heads as well as storage area and a captain’s quarters.
+She has an open cabin with lanai bar and ample seating, with 8 tables around her house.
+Each hull holds the heads as well as a storage area and a captain’s quarters.
 Each stern has a boarding stairway to the deck and the helm station is raised in the center with a single wheel and sail controls.
-Alii Nui is built of Fiberglass and epoxy over high density foam and finished with Teak and Mahogany interior details.
+Alii Nui is built of fiberglass and epoxy over high density foam and finished with teak and mahogany interior details.